Berlusconi's last throw of the dice in Italy election

 At a campaign rally in Milan on Monday the adoring crowd chanted "Silvio!
 Silvio!"
 One woman admirer shrugged off the sex scandals, saying women "throw themselves on him."

-Earlier this week, a 30-year-old woman demanded he apologize for suggestive remarks he made to her at a public event, saying they had reduced her 13-year-old daughter to tears.
+Earlier this week, a 30-year-old woman demanded he apologise for suggestive remarks he made to her at a public event, saying they had reduced her 13-year-old daughter to tears.

 Berlusconi attacked Monti's hated housing tax, a sure-fire winner with voters suffering in a deep recession, and recently stepped up the heat by offering to pay it back.
 He has accused Monti of being a puppet of German Chancellor Angela Merkel and imposing austerity at Berlin's orders.

-But he has consistently showed himself to be better at promises than action, failing to implement pledges to liberalize an inflexible and uncompetitive economy despite his landslide third election victory in 2008,
+But he has consistently showed himself to be better at promises than action, failing to implement pledges to liberalise an inflexible and uncompetitive economy despite his landslide third election victory in 2008,

 Berlusconi, one of Italy's richest men, burst into politics in 1994, creating his own party almost overnight to fill a void on the right caused by a huge corruption scandal that swept away traditional parties including the Christian Democrats.